Chick-fil-A

 How Chick-fil-A became America

-In nineteen sixty-seven, Truett Cathy opened the first Chick-fil-A inside an Atlanta shopping mall.
-The menu was one item: a boneless chicken sandwich.
-While KFC and Popeyes sold buckets, Cathy sold a single sandwich at higher price.
+In 1967, Truett Cathy opened the first Chick-fil-A inside an Atlanta shopping mall.
+The menu was one item, a boneless chicken sandwich, while KFC and Popeyes sold buckets, Cathy sold a single sandwich at higher price.
 The simplicity was deliberate.
 One protein, one cooking method.
-Food cost stayed low because inventory was predictable.
+Food costs stayed low because inventory was predictable.
 Cathy's franchise model was unlike fast food.
-An operator pays only ten thousand dollars to open.
-McDonald's charges forty-five thousand.
-But the tradeoff is total: Chick-fil-A retains ownership of building, equipment, and brand.
-The operator runs it and keeps roughly fifty percent of net profit.
-Chick-fil-A keeps the other fifty percent plus fifteen percent royalty on gross sales.
-That means Chick-fil-A earns roughly sixty-five percent of every dollar a location generates.
-McDonald's earns roughly four to five percent through royalties.
-In exchange, Chick-fil-A funds real estate, build-out, and equipment—costs exceeding several million per location.
+An operator pays only $10,000 to open.
+McDonald's charges $45,000.
+But the trade-off is total.
+Chick-fil-A retains ownership of building equipment and brand.
+The operator runs it and keeps roughly 50% of net profit.
+Chick-fil-A keeps the other 50% plus 15% royalty on gross sales.
+That means Chick-fil-A earns roughly 65% of every dollar a location generates.
+McDonald's earns roughly 4% to 5% through royalties.
+In exchange, Chick-fil-A funds real estate, build-out and equipment.

 Watch the full reel free on MoonReelz — moonreelz.com